 Removable tiles aren't just a great solution for unsightly floors.
 These gloss penny tiles are perfect for a kitchen backsplash.
 The hexagonal print tessellates so you can't see the joint, and the faux-grout is a slightly darker color than the tiles, so it looks surprisingly real.

 Inspired to decorate your rental?
-Here's how our editor gave her one-bedroom apartment in New York City a facelift without major structural changes.
+Here's how our editor made her one-bedroom apartment in New York City look ten times bigger.